 Giardiasis is more common among young animals and those confined in groups, such as in kennels or boarding facilities.

-Puppies and dogs with weakened immune systems can experience more severe
+Some infected dogs never show signs or will spontaneously experience indications of giardiasis months after becoming infected.
+Puppies and dogs with weakened immune systems can experience more severe reactions to infection.

 Diarrhea - Large populations of giardia may line the intestines and prevent the absorption of food, causing diarrhea.